 Months before, I’d posted a status on Facebook about finding cheap flights to Cuba.
 I didn’t think anyone would hop onboard, but much to my surprise, three of my guy friends from university decided to join me!
 It was an interesting crew, but a lively one, and I knew traveling in a group in this particular place would help me keep costs low and stay safe.

 When I first decided to go to Cuba, I knew the nature-lover in me would kick myself if I didn’t spend a couple of days in the countryside.
 So, for the first leg of our trip, we took off for Viñales, a picturesque little town about 3 1/2 hours away from Havana.
-Here, I hoped to find beautiful scenery, outdoor activities, and a taste of Cuban culture a little bit more relaxed than in the hustle and bustle of Havana.
+Here, I hoped to find beautiful scenery, outdoor activities, ice-cold mojitos (the absolute best of all of the tropical summer drinks, in my opinion) and a taste of Cuban culture a little bit more relaxed than in the hustle and bustle of Havana.

 Arriving in Viñales